FiveRobots/zomato/README.md

 A number of variations from the supplied design were necessary.

-* The design called for checkboxes for Category selection, but the search API only allows for single category search.
+* The design called for checkboxes for Category selection, but the search API only allows for single category search.\
-Single-select checkboxes were implemented for demonstartion purposes.
+Single-select checkboxes were implemented for demonstration purposes.\
 In a production project, I would recommend either revising designs to make single select more obvious (eg radio buttons), or implement API middleware to cache and aggregate the data (see below) and allow multiple category searches.

-* Categories and Cuisines in the design were a small subset of the available options.
+* Categories and Cuisines in the design were a small subset of the available options.\
-To keep with the provided design, these options have been hardcoded with the appropriate API values.
+To keep with the provided design, these options have been hardcoded with the appropriate API values.\
 A design revision would be necessary to accomodate arbitrary filtering options.

-* API calls are limited to 20 results per query, and only return up to the first 100 results on repeat queries.
+* API calls are limited to 20 results per query, and only return up to the first 100 results on repeat queries.\
-To allow for effective filtering on rating and cost, queries re-call the API to get the full 100 results available.
+To allow for effective filtering on rating and cost, queries re-call the API to get the full 100 results available.\
 This results in a slower response, but provides more accurate data for filtering.
 Caching middleware would allow for faster response.